NoahAGonzales/CS4395-Human-Language-Technologies/README.md

 This assignment was a good refresher on python.
 I had previously worked with python in other classes, such as AI and Software Engineering, but I do not frequently work with it outside of an academic setting.
 Consequently, I knew the concepts for parsing strings and regex - pickle was new to me but not as involved.

+## Homework 2 - Word Guess Game
+This python program is a word guessing game that utilizes NLTK features to process text for the game.

+### To run
+Execute the following command:
+> python Homework2_nag180001.py *path.txt*

+Homework2_nag180001.py can be found [here]().